Jonathan Monaghan: Police State Disco

 January 22 – March 3, 2018

-Police State Disco features new media artworks by DC-based artist, Jonathan Monaghan.
-Included in the exhibition are new sculptural, video, and print works.
+Jonathan Monaghan: Police State Disco includes new sculptural, video, and print works by the DC-based artist.
 Drawing on a range of aesthetic references, such as surveillance technology and corporate architecture, Monaghan offers a disquieting vision of reality camouflaged by the seductive aesthetics of commercial media.

 The exhibition’s centerpiece, Disco Beast, is an 18-minute video installation following a psychedelic unicorn through abandoned yet opulent consumer environments.
 Rendered meticulously by the artist using 3D computer animation techniques, the beast wanders glossy landscapes in a hyper-capitalist dystopia.
 In the video’s climax, an omnipotent cell phone charging station immobilizes the unicorn.
 Its lifeless body resurrects in a coffee shop bathroom, where the film began, restarting an inescapable cycle.

 This dystopian tone also characterizes Police State Condo, a series of sculptural print works.
 Surveillance cameras, security checkpoints, and ATM machines blend with designer fabrics and penthouse views to create ominous vignettes reminiscent of advertisements for high-end condominiums.
 For Monaghan, who grew up in Queens, NY, this series is a response to the rampant luxury development in New York, Washington DC, and elsewhere.